-- Guidance document on the assessment of the relevance of metabolites in groundwater of substances regulated under council Regulation (EC) No 1107/200914.
+- Guidance document on the assessment of the relevance of metabolites in groundwater of substances regulated under council Regulation (EC) No 1107/2009.
 SANCO/221/2000. - Generic Guidance for Estimating Persistence and Degradation Kinetics from Environmental Fate Studies in Pesticides in EU Registration: Based on the official guidance document of FOCUS Degradation Kinetics in the context of 91/414/EEC and Regulation (EC) No 1107/2009, SANCO/10058/2005. - Generic Guidance for Surface Water Scenarios: Based on official guidance document of FOCUS Surface Water Scenarios in the context of 91/414/EEC and Regulation (EC) No 1107/2009, SANCO/4802/2001. - FOCUS groundwater scenarios in the EU review of active substances.
 SANCO/321/2000. - Generic Guidance for Tier 1 FOCUS Ground Water Assessments: Based on the reports of the FOCUS Groundwater Scenarios workgroup (finalised in 2000), the FOCUS Ground Water Work Group (as noted in 2014) and the FOCUS Work Group on Degradation Kinetics (finalised in 2009) as modified by EFSA DegT50 guidance (as noted in 2014).
-Please note that no member states in the Northern Zone accept non-equilibrium sorption in the modelling approach. - EFSA Guidance Document for evaluating laboratory and field dissipation studies to obtain DegT50 values of active substances of plant protection products and transformation products of these active substances in soil.15 EFSA Journal 2014; 12(5):3662.
+Please note that no member states in the Northern Zone accept non-equilibrium sorption in the modelling approach. - EFSA Guidance Document for evaluating laboratory and field dissipation studies to obtain DegT50 values of active substances of plant protection

-14 Note that this guidance is not accepted by DK (see Appendix V).
+&lt;sup>15 Note that this guidance is not accepted by DK (see Appendix V).
 For the assessment of groundwater exposure in DK, please see the Danish national guidance document.
-15 Please note the interception values, which should be used for all submissions.

-- Guidance document on clustering and ranking of emissions of plant protection products and transformation products of these active substances from protected crops (greenhouses and crops grown under cover) to relevant environmental compartments.
+- products and transformation products of these active substances in soil.
+EFSA Journal 2014; 12(5):3662. - Guidance document on clustering and ranking of emissions of plant protection products and transformation products of these active substances from protected crops (greenhouses and crops grown under cover) to relevant environmental compartments.
 SANCO/12184/2014. - Guidance document on the preparation and submission of dossiers for plant protection products according to the "risk envelope approach", SANCO/11244/2011. - Guidance on how aged sorption studies for pesticides should be conducted, analysed and used in regulatory assessments, SANTE/12586/2020.
-The Northern Zone would accept aged sorption endpoints if they are agreed at EU level, however the Northern zone can assess, on a case-by-case basis, whether or not to use aged sorption refinements for groundwater modelling.
+The Northern Zone would accept aged sorption endpoints if they are agreed at EU level, however the Northern zone can assess, on a case-by-case basis, whether or not to use aged sorption refinements for groundwater modelling. - EFSA Guidance Document for Scientific guidance on soil phototransformation products in groundwater consideration, parameterisation and simulation in the exposure assessment of plant protection products.
+EFSA Journal 2022; 20(3):7119